by David Smith

 Unbeknown to the founders of PNMBC, when they formed the club another mini bottle club already existed and had been in existence since sometime in the 1970's.
 The Northern Alcophilist Club was Auckland based and had members as far south as Rotorua, which was as far south as practical as they relied entirely on meetings and never published a newsletter.
 Erica Mulder was a member of that club before ours and tried to get them to work together with us.
 They did not wish to know us!
 They closed in the late 1980's and a few of their members joined PNMBC.

 I should also mention our newsletter, miNiZ.
 This was first published in an A4 format, in 1983 and from then on, in theory at least, six times per year.
-As I amend this we have just published issue 97.
+As I amend this we have just published issue 128.
 Originally published so we could keep in touch with, and recruit members elsewhere in NZ, it was quickly turned into a newsletter of interest to a growing number of overseas members.
 Over the years miNiZ has changed considerably.
 Originally it was a few pages pasted together and with much of the information from other alcohol/bottle related sources (ripped off without permission and often without even an acknowledgement of the source!).
-Today it is still in an A4 format but has evolved to a quarterly publication in full colour.
+Today it is still in an A4 format but has evolved to a quarterly publication in full colour, although it is generally larger than previouly.
 An index of all editions and articles can be found Here.
-Older editions of miNiZ are availiable for you to download.
+Older editions of miNiZ are availiable for you to read on-line or download.

 Our first meeting outside Wellington was in Wanganui in October 1984.
 Membership had then grown to 48.
 In February 1986 the club had it's 5th birthday and held the AGM for the first time on the farm of Di & Ron Opie at Patea.
 This became a tradition that lasted until the farm was sold in 2004.
 Members got far more than just an AGM.
 It was always a lively long weekend away.
 Activities included walking, fishing, boating, tennis, petanque, shooting, swimming (in later years there was a large indoor swimming pool) and much more.
 We barbecued, spit roasted a whole pig or sheep and ate some of the crayfish (lobster) that Ron had caught.
 In fact food was never a problem as there was always too much.
 Particularly in the early years, when many of our members had smaller children, it was a real family weekend.
 The swapmeet was always the best of the year.
 By-the-way, the composite above is the graphic we made to publicise the weekend and it was later on teeshirts.

 Over the years the club has always supplied bottles to it's members.
 Usually these are hard or impossible to obtain elsewhere and always they were sold at a very reasonable price.
-Although profits per bottle were small this became a major source of funding for the club and even now the cost of running the club (printing miNiZ etc.) exceeds the cost of membership.
+Although profits per bottle were small this became a major source of funding for the club and eventually gave us enough of a bank account to make membership free.
 Undoubtedly our biggest 'coup' was obtaining the permission of Air New Zealand to have a run of 70 sets of The Colonial Collection made for sale to members (three of the set of 11 are at the top of the page).
 Most of the members would not have been able to obtain them if we had not done this as Air New Zealand only gave these away for a few weeks in 1986.
-As a result of this promotion the club grew to it's largest membership, before or since, 120.
+As a result of this promotion the club grew to it's largest membership, 120 (now exceded).
 The club has also made a number of 'Club Bottles' over the years, the latest of which was our 25th Anniversary boxed set.
 Our 16th Anniversary bottle was given free to all members.
 Two of our former members died and left us their collections, the proceeds of which paid for the bottle (and more).
 One bottle of note was Wellie Water.
 Hundreds of these were given free to bottle stores to give away to people who bought minis.
 Each had a tag on it advertising the club.
 The idea seemed a great one but it was our most unsuccessful promotion as we gained not a single member!

 PNMBC was the first Miniature Bottle Club with a web site - and the second!
 Two of us, Errol Brasset & myself, were working on sites (secretly) at the same time.
 Errol beat me to it by a month so my site was altered to become 'Drinks Links' and complimentary to the main club site.
 Our hosting company, Voyager, closed down in 2003 and Errol (temporarily) left the club, so we were without a web presence until this new site was posted in 2006.